rayzz404/TMP/README.md

 # Features

-🎧 Playlist:

-You can save and load playlist of your music
+🎧 You can save and load playlist of your music

-🎨 Colors:

-You can pick any color(red, yellow, green, blue, pink, white) from settings>colors(RMB and click settings to open settings)
+🎨 You can pick any color(red, yellow, green, blue, pink, white) from settings>colors(RMB and click settings to open settings)

-👾 Size:

-You can resize this app how you want and choose different configuration from settings>size
+👾 You can resize this app how you want and choose different configuration from settings>size

-🖼 Image:

-You can pick different image double clicking on the image
+🖼 You can pick different image double clicking on the image

+🎼 You can add any music to your playlist from your computer